alhazmy13/MediaPicker/README.md

 ```java
 .scale(500, 500)
 ```
-* `allowMultipleImages` Extra used to indicate that an image picker can allow the user to select and return multiple images from gallery **CANNOT select single image from gallery if this feature was enabled**
+* `allowMultipleImages` Extra used to select and return multiple images from gallery **CANNOT select single image from gallery if this feature was enabled**

 ```java
 	.allowMultipleImages(true)